alexandertrefz/essence/packages/website/optimisations.md

   `@::add(other::negate())` — is one allocation where it was two, and no call on the path that is taken.
 - **NonZeroInteger**: `multiply`, and only where both operands are exactly `Integer`.
-This is where a written receiver's product goes — `2::multiply(with 3)` proves both operands away — as well as a receiver a branch narrowed.
+This is where a receiver a branch narrowed takes its product — a written receiver's goes to `PositiveInteger` below, which is narrower still.
 A checked refinement is erased before the first pass runs, so such a call holds two ordinary Integers, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
 Same operator, same operands, same answer: the evidence was spent while compiling and there is nothing left of it to run.
-The Namespace declares three more entries, and each is left as the call it is.
-Two of them scale an Algebraic or a Transcendental — the overload index is not what tells those apart, since the operands are, and `scalarOperands` answers null for anything but two Integers — and `raise` is refused by name as well as by `lowerInteger`, whose reason is that the answer's size is the exponent's value rather than its length.
+Every other entry the Namespace declares is left as the call it is.
+Two of them scale an Algebraic or a Transcendental — the overload index is not what tells those apart, since the operands are, and `scalarOperands` answers null for anything but two Integers — `raise` is refused by name as well as by `lowerInteger`, whose reason is that the answer's size is the exponent's value rather than its length, and `divide`, `absolute` and `negate` are not an operator over two Integers at all.
+- **NonNegativeInteger** and **PositiveInteger**: `add` and `multiply`, on that same guard of two exact Integers.
+A written Integer proves both halves of its sign, so `1::add(2)` and `2::multiply(with 3)` are `PositiveInteger`'s sum and product now, and each of the two Namespaces re-exports Integer's own arithmetic under its own name — so the lowering is the one above, reached by another name. `raise` and `squareRoot` are left as the calls they are, for the reasons Integer's own are.
 - **Boolean**: `negate`, `and`, `or`, which become `!`, `&&` and `||`.
 - **String**: `is` and the provided `isNot`, which become one call to the runtime's `stringEquals`.
 Two Strings are equal when their CHARACTERS are — the same